 Today Fernando Castro is their primary winemaker.

 As of the time of this review they currently produce around 6,500 cases.
-For a small producer, they offer a wide variety of wines – often of varietals not associated with a Napa based winery (usually these varietals are sourced from outside of Napa, from Lodi to Sonoma County to Mendocino).
+For a small producer, they offer a wide variety of wines – often of varieties not associated with a Napa based winery (usually these varieties are sourced from outside of Napa, from Lodi to Sonoma County to Mendocino).
 They also specialize in a number of proprietary red blends.

 Unlike most Napa based wineries, Falcor also holds back wine several years before releasing – so the consumer benefits from a bit of extra aging time.
 For example the current vintage of the Cabernet Sauvignon we initially tasted was 2002 which we were tasting 6 years later as their current release.

 While they produce a wide variety of wines, they are still well-known for their Chardonnays; the 2003 current release at the time of our first visit (Bacigalupi Vineyard from Sonoma County’s Russian River region) does not disappoint.
 It is a pale amber color in the glass with notes of honey, crème Brule, caramel, some hints of nuts which follow through to the palate.
 It is a unique tasting very full bodied Chardonnay with a wonderful mouth feel.

 Their 2004 Sangiovese is a Super Tuscan blend (red wines from Tuscany, Italy that do not use historical blending varieties) with 88% Sangiovese and 12% Cabernet Sauvignon.
 The grapes for this wine are from Yountville and form a well rounded wine with a smooth elegant mouth feel.
 Spices, black licorice and black cherry flavors coat the palate.